California Power Grid Operator Calls On Residents To Conserve Energy Friday

 SACRAMENTO (CBS13) – As extreme heat is expected to blanket California through the weekend, the state’s power grid operator issued a Flex Alert for Friday calling on residents to conserve energy to release stress on the grid.

 The California Independent System Operator (Cal ISO) said the Flex Alert will be in place from 4 p.m. to 9 p.m.
-Cal ISO said the state power supply is forecasted to be tight Friday.READ MORE: More Mandatory Evacuations Issued For Beckwourth Complex Wildfire In Plumas County
+Cal ISO said the state power supply is forecasted to be tight Friday.READ MORE: Child Tax Credit: When Will Your Check Arrive?

+READ MORE: Man Comes To His Rancho Cordova Workplace Armed And Heavily Intoxicated, Police Say

 The California ISO issued a statewide #FlexAlert for tomorrow, July 9, from 4-9 p.m. due to extreme across the state heat urging consumers to reduce energy use to help relieve stress on the #powergrid.
 Read the news release: https://t.co/kaYxKU9wBb pic.twitter.com/fh12R8XJI4